16 Reshaping tables with dplyr

 1 10.4 1.9 19.9 83

-That single row tells you the average, the extremes, and the sample size all at once.
+That single row reports the average, the extremes, and the sample size together.

-Let’s split msleep by taxonomic order, then ask for the same summary statistics as before.
-We expect one row of statistics per order:
+Group by taxonomic order, then ask for the same summaries as before.
+The result has one row per order:

 msleep |>